mselig/api-tutorial/README.md

 ### 2.3 deleting data

-We can request to delete data on the server through a **POST** (or PUT) API.
+**POST** (or PUT) APIs can also handle requests for the deletion of data.
 It is sufficient to send some identifier (e.g., the JSON key) of the entry we want deleted.
-For this purpose, our "poster" API accepts an additional parameter "key".
+For this purpose, our the API `"/poster"` accepts an additional parameter `key`.
-The server will then read the original data, delete the specified entry if present, and write the data back to file
+On request, the server reads the original data, deletes the specified entry (if present), and writes the data back to file.

 `./server.js`
 ```javascript